richardortiz84/jquery-slider/README.md

-  beforeAnimation       Function to be called before slides start animation afterAnimation        Function be called after slides finish animation init                  Function to be called during slider initialization showpagination        Boolean to hide or show slide number indicators
+  beforeAnimation       Function to be called before slides start animation afterAnimation        Function be called after slides finish animation init                  Function to be called during slider initialization showpagination        Boolean to hide or show slide indicators paginationType        String declaring type of pagination to display
+                        numbers  - Will display numbers, 1 of 12
+                        ellipsis - Will display circlular dots ellipsisDisplay       String declaring how to display ellipsis pagination indicators default  - Will display one dot per slide fixed - Will display 3 dots, left indicating first slide, right indicating last slide, center indicating all others in between
 ```